alexbers/mpiexec-docker/README.md

 mpiexec_docker my_image -np 2 ./task
 ```

-Many clusters have a Slurm workload manager.
-The task can be started this way:
+On a cluster with Slurm the programs can be started this way:
 ```bash
 sbatch -n 2 mpiexec_docker my_image ./task
 ```

-It works without root access if you install podman instead of docker.
-The podman is docker-compatible tool from RedHat.

-Supported MPIs:
-- Open MPI
-- MPICH
-- MVAPICH2
-- Intel MPI

 ## Getting Started ##
 1. Install and configure Docker or Podman on the cluster, Podman is better for rootless